 It has to be acknowledged that the doctrine of positivism is difficult to be explained in a precise and succinct manner because there are vast differences between settings in which positivism is used by researchers.
 The number variations in explaining positivism may be equal to the number of authors who addressed the area of research philosophy.
 Nevertheless, in its essence, positivism is based on the idea that science is an only way to learn about the truth.
+The text below explains positivism with the focus on business studies in particular.

 Moreover, in positivism studies the researcher is independent form the study and there are no provisions for human interests within the study.
 Crowther and Lancaster (2008) inform that as a general rule, positivist studies usually adopt deductive approach, whereas inductive research approach is usually associated with a phenomenology philosophy.
 Moreover, positivism relates to the viewpoint that researcher needs to concentrate on facts, whereas phenomenology concentrates on the meaning and has provision for human interest.